 A dry rub goes onto trimmed pork butt, and is made simply with smoked paprika, salt, and freshly ground black pepper.
 This is rubbed all over the meat – really get it in there!

 I love using smoked paprika because it adds a smokey note to the dish.
-Pulled pork is often cooked in barbecue smokers, so is enhanced with lots of lovely natural smoke.
+Pulled pork is often cooked in barbecue smokers, so it is enhanced with lots of lovely natural smoke.
 Since this is a slow cooker pulled pork recipe, we need that addition.
-You could add liquid smoke, but I don’t think it is really necessary in this particular dish as there are tons of other flavours.
+You could add liquid smoke, but I don’t think it is really necessary for this particular dish as there are tons of other flavours.

 As well as a dry rub, this pulled pork also gets a wet marinade which is made with: